shivkumar98/FreeCodeCamp-Projects/04 - Front End Libraries/01 - Use Responsive Design with Bootstrap Containers/README.md

         </div>
     </div>

+<br><hr>

-## Step 10: Label Bootstrap Wells
+## **Step 10: Label Bootstrap Wells**

-**For sake of clarity, we shall add some labels above the wells.**
+For sake of clarity, we shall add some labels above the wells.

-Above your left-well, inside its col-xs-6 div element, add a h4 element with the text #left-well.
+*Above your left-well, inside its col-xs-6 div element, add a h4 element with the text #left-well.*

-Above your right-well, inside its col-xs-6 div element, add a h4 element with the text #right-well.
+*Above your right-well, inside its col-xs-6 div element, add a h4 element with the text #right-well.*

     <div class="row">
         <div class="col-xs-6">